sogaiu/ts-playground-setup/README.md

 * git
 * gcc or clang
-* make
+* GNU make
-* typical shell such as dash or bash
+* typical shell such as dash, bash, or zsh

 See the Details section below for more information including limitations.